parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

     return dividend / divisor;
 }
 ```
 The only thing that may not be obvious is that the `floored_modulo` function negates the dividend of the negative remainder in order to obtain its magnitude.
-These functions cannot *cause* overflows and will fail as native operators do with a zero-valued divisor.
+These functions cannot *cause* overflows and *do* fail as native operators with a zero-valued divisor.

 ## Template Type Constraints and Specialization
 The above (simplified) templates will result in compiler warnings for unsigned operators, as they all invoke `factor < 0`, which is always `false`.
 The full implementation type-constrains each template and specializes the `negative(...)` calls for operator unsigned types.